NotDarkn/ultradocs/docs/speedrun-tech.md

   </tr>
   <tr>
     <td>
-      Using swap arm or whiplash will cancel the cooldown from a knuckleblaster shockwave.
+      Using swap arm or whiplash will cancel the arm animation, allowing you to punch again much faster.
+This can be done with both arms, but is most useful with the Knuckleblaster.
     </td>
     <td width="100px">
       1. Punch <br />